|DURATION:||10 Days/9 Nights|

 Day 3 - Jerusalem: Old City and Mount Zion

 After breakfast drive to the Lion's Gate and walk into the Old City to visit the Church of St. Anne and the Pool of Bethesda (John 5: 1-15).
 Proceed through the Via Dolorosa walking along the Stations of the Cross from the remains of the Antonia to the Church of the Holy Sepulcher.
 After the visits, walking through the colorful bazaar reach the Jewish Quarter, visit the Cardo (a Roman's street) and the excavated Herodian Quarter.
-Walk to the Wailing Wall - the holiest place for the Jews - and drive to Mount Zion to visit the Room of the Last Supper (Cenacle) and the Tomb of King David.
+Walk to the Western Wall - the holiest place for the Jews - and drive to Mount Zion to visit the Room of the Last Supper (Cenacle) and the Tomb of King David.
 Return to the hotel for overnight.

 Day 4 - Abu Gosh / Emmaus (Latrun) /Beersheba / Kfar Anokdim